Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

     ??? abstract "Project Type"

-        Choose the project type.
-Please note the information about the project types on the page.
+        After a new project application is created you can choose a
+        * **Trial project**: With a trial projects you can test whether the HPC resources meet your requirements.
+          Trial projects are all applications with up to 3500 CPUh/month or 250 GPUh/month.
+No detailed project description is required.
+        * **Regular project**: A regular project are for data intensive and compute intensive HPC applications, e.g. FEM, CFD and MD simulations.
+          Regular projects have higher resource requirements than the trial projects.
+          A detailed project description is required in addition to the online application.
+        * **Courses**: Courses is a project type for teaching courses, where you can enable up to 5000 CPUh/month, without additional communication.
+If there is a higher resource requirement needed, it can be enabled after consultation the HPC support.
+          No detailed project description is required.
+          Please be aware, that in exceptional cases, ZIH reserves the right to request a more detailed abstract.

         The project application differs depending on the type of application - and thus which components of our HPC system - resources are applied for.

         ![Project Type Selection][21]